CorpSouth/CorpSouth-Atomic/README.md

 "Useful" pertaining to me first and foremost, appealing to lazy workflow where tinkering isn't high on the list of priorities.

 Packages have either been removed to trim things down and reduce redundancy, or to be replaced with alternatives, such as flatpaks.
+Less is more.

 Focus on keeping as many programs, services, and utilities on the user level rather than system-wide.